-On the much lighter side, below is a clip from a recent episode of "The Colbert Report
+On the much lighter side, below is a clip from a recent episode of "The Colbert Report" in which

 The opinions expressed by MNN Bloggers and those providing comments are theirs alone, and do not reflect the opinions of MNN.com.
 While we have reviewed their content to make sure it complies with our Terms and Conditions, MNN is not responsible for the accuracy of any of their information.